EndPointCorp/end-point-blog/2011/09/21/rails-31-upgrading-simple-app-part-1.html.md

 author: Steph Skardal
 gh_issue_number: 499
 tags: javascript, jquery, rails
-title: 'Rails 3.1: Upgrading a Simple App - Part 1'
+title: 'Rails 3.1: Upgrading a Simple App — Part 1'
 ---

-Here at End Point, I've worked with a few Rails 3 applications in production and a couple of Rails 3.1 apps in development, so I've become familiar with the new features and functionality including the [Rails 3.1 Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) that [I mentioned](/blog/2011/05/17/rails-3-at-railsconf-2011) earlier this year.
+Here at End Point, I’ve worked with a few Rails 3 applications in production and a couple of Rails 3.1 apps in development, so I’ve become familiar with the new features and functionality including the [Rails 3.1 Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) that [I mentioned](/blog/2011/05/17/rails-3-at-railsconf-2011) earlier this year.
 I thought it was a good time to upgrade [our website](/) to Rails 3.1 and share the experience.

-To start, here's a quick summary of our website:
+To start, here’s a quick summary of our website:

 - Simple Rails application running on Rails 2.1.2 with no database
 - Static pages throughout the site, fully cached